Alleviating Distortion in Image Generation via Multi-Resolution Diffusion Models and Time-Dependent Layer Normalization

 \subsection{\modelname Model Variants}

 We now introduce the \modelname model variants, scaled appropriately for different model sizes.
-We present three sizes: \modelname-M (medium, 133M parameters), \modelname-L (large, 284M parameters), and \modelname-XL (extra-large, around 500M parameters).
+We present four sizes: \modelname-M (medium, 133M parameters), \modelname-L (large, 284M parameters), \modelname-XL (extra-large, around 500M parameters) and \modelname-G (giant, 1.06B parameters).
 Three hyperparameters—$R$ (number of branches), $N$ (number of layers per branch), and $D$ (hidden size per branch)—define each \modelname variant.
 Specifically, $R$ determines the number of branches in the multi-resolution network.
 We append 2R or 3R to the model name to indicate whether two or three branches are used.
 The number of layers $N$ in the multi-resolution network is represented as a tuple of $R$ numbers, where the $r$-th number specifies the number of layers in the $r$-th branch.
 Similarly, the hidden size $D$ is also a tuple of $R$ numbers.
+We follow a straightforward scaling rule: most layers are stacked in the first branch, which is processed by Transformer blocks, while the remaining branches use only half the number of layers of the first branch.
+Additionally, when the resolution is doubled, the hidden size is reduced by a factor of two.
 The model variants details are presented in Tab.~\ref{tab:model_variants} in Sec.~\ref{sec:meta_arch_details} in the Appendix.